qredo/fusionchain/blockchain/x/qassets/README.md

 ### QAssets

-QAssets are bridged assets of other blockchains on the fusion chain.
-They are native cosmos coins and can be managed by the bank module.
+QAssets are bridged assets coming from other blockchains and tracked in the `bank` module.
 To bridge and mint QAssets, users have to send the funds on the source blockchain to Qredo's omnibus address, which gets picked up by the Verifiable Oracles which create a ZKP and report the change to the Fusion Chain's verifier smart contract.
 After the ZKP has been